• Skip to Content

 Students are introduced to cellular physiology and metabolism.
 Students study the physiological processes of the human body systems including nervous, endocrine, muscular, urinary, respiratory, sensory, digestive, cardiovascular and reproductive.
 Other topics include disease and the loss of homeostasis in the body.
 This course is designed for college degrees in nursing, physical and occupational therapy, and certain science and preprofessional majors.
 (C-ID BIOL 120B)

-Prerequisite: BIOL 071 and (CHEM 001A or CHEM 015 or CHEM 030A) and MATH 013; all with C or better
+Prerequisite: BIOL 071 and (CHEM 001A or CHEM 015 or CHEM 030A) and Intermediate Algebra all with C or better or appropriate placement beyond Intermediate Algebra

 Advisory Level: Read: 3 Write: 3 Math: None